 Benchmark Harness Adapters

-Adapters convert benchmark harness output into standardized JSON, Bencher Metric Format (BMF).
+Adapters convert benchmark harness output into Bencher Metric Format (BMF) JSON.

 The adapters run on the API server when a new report is received.

-They can be specified in the bencher run
+An adapter can be specified for the bencher run

 If no adapter is specified, the magic